single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - uri - location at which to create the object
 - schema - an Arrow Schema defining the per-column schema.
-This schema must define all columns, including columns to be named as index columns.
-All column names beginning with `soma_` are reserved.
-If the schema includes types unsupported by the SOMA implementation, an error will be raised.
 - index_column_names - an list of column names to use as index columns, aka "dimensions" (e.g., `['cell_type', 'tissue_type']`).
 All named columns must exist in the schema, and at least one index column name is required.
 Index column order is significant and may affect other operations (e.g. read result order).
 The `soma_joinid` column may be indexed.
 - platform_config - optional storage-engine specific configuration

+### get schema

+Return the SOMADataFrame schema as an Arrow schema object.
+The schema will include all user- and system-defined columns, including `soma_joinid`.

+### get index column names

+Return a list of all column names which index the dataframe.

 ### Operation: read()